Academic staff

 Shingo Hayashida is a Software Engineer working on the Hyper-K experiment.
 His main work is the development of web applications and machine learning which utilised the generative model.
 He earned PhD at Tohoku University for his research on Neutrinoless Double-Beta Decay with the KamLAND -Zen experiment.
 He was involved in the SoLid experiment as a Research Associate at Imperial College London, where he researched the very short-baseline reactor neutrino.
 He is also involved in the development of nFacet, a portable real-time neutron directional detector.

-Dr. Jost Migenda (Visotor)
+Dr. Jost Migenda (Visitor)

 Just is a Senior Research Software Engineer at King’s College London